Gender identity discrimination and vilification

 Victoria is unique in having a positive duty, which creates an opportunity to prevent unlawful behaviour.
 It helps organisations put a healthy workplace culture in place, just as occupational health and safety laws require employers to take appropriate steps to ensure injuries don’t occur.

-To ensure they are complying with the positive duty, organisations should also put measures in place to ensure that complaints are responded to swiftly and appropriately when they do arise.
+Organisations should also put measures in place to ensure that complaints are responded to swiftly and appropriately when they do arise.

 The positive duty applies to employers of all sizes, regardless of whether they are a major company or a small cafe, and covers all types of workers: